turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v2.md

 At this point, get your head around the API's endpoints via the documentation below.
 Try them out in Postman - you don't need an API key for this!
 See what you can get from all the endpoints available.

 For your app, create a homepage where the visitor can see all of the movies in the database with their average ratings.
-When on this page, the url's path will be `/` (ex: in development, the url will look something like: `http://localhost:3000/`).

 ### Iteration 2 - User Login